Freskoko/INF161_H23/project/README.md

 pearson = *0.0407*
 spearmann = *0.8269
 It is for this reason i have chosen to combine the two variables into one, as a "total traffic variable".

+It can aslo be seen that there was a peak in 2017, due to a large bicycle competion happening that year.
+This would lead to a large amount of outliers.
+The solution to this is removing data which sits in the 99th percentile.
+The model does not need to be good at guessing when the next large scale bicycling competiton is, it is more about day to day cycling.

 -------------